sapcc/terraform-provider-ccloud/website/docs/r/gslb_pool_v1.html.markdown

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the Andromeda client.
+If omitted, the `region` argument of the provider is used.
+Changing this creates a new pool.

-- `admin_state_up` (Optional): Specifies whether the pool is administratively up or down.
+* `admin_state_up` - (Optional) Specifies whether the pool is administratively up or down.
 Defaults to `true`.

-- `domains` (Optional): A list of UUIDs referencing the domain names associated with the pool.
+* `domains` - (Optional) A list of UUIDs referencing the domain names associated with the pool.

-- `name` (Optional): The name of the pool.
+* `name` - (Optional) The name of the pool.

-- `project_id` (Optional): The ID of the project this pool belongs to.
+* `project_id` - (Optional) The ID of the project this pool belongs to.
 This field is computed if not set.
 Changes to this field will trigger a new resource.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported:

-- `members`: The list of members (servers) associated with this pool.
+* `members` - The list of members (servers) associated with this pool.
-- `monitors`: The list of health monitors associated with this pool.
+* `monitors` - The list of health monitors associated with this pool.
-- `provisioning_status`: The provisioning status of the pool.
+* `provisioning_status` -  The provisioning status of the pool.
-- `status`: The operational status of the pool.
+* `status` - The operational status of the pool.
-- `created_at`: The timestamp when the pool was created.
+* `created_at` - The timestamp when the pool was created.
-- `updated_at`: The timestamp when the pool was last updated.
+* `updated_at` - The timestamp when the pool was last updated.

 ## Import

-Pools can be imported using the `pool_id`, e.g.
+Pools can be imported using the `id`, e.g.

 ```hcl
 $ terraform import ccloud_gslb_pool_v1.pool_1 a4182fdb-a763-451e-8fd8-05f79d57128b